-The previous Statement quantified the UIG for this contributor as 2.2 GWh (compared to our much higher quantification of 101 GWh).
+The Statement for Gas Year 2020-2021 quantified the UIG for this contributor as 2.2 GWh (compared to our much higher quantification of 101 GWh).
 There would not appear to be any material change in the underlying volume of consumption at Unregistered Sites.
 However, our analysis considers far fewer of these cases to be legitimate Unregistered Sites, which gives rise to a larger amount of UIG.